Before even being asked to apply for the position, Martin Norsell knew quite a bit about Dalarna University.

 Martin Norsell: Facts

-Academic Background: Civil Engineer in Vehicle Engineering.
+Academic Background: Civil Engineer in Aerospace Engineering.
 Studied one year at Massachusetts Institute of Technology in the USA.
 Doctoral studies at KTH Royal Institute of Technology in Sweden.
 Associate Professor at the National Defence University, Finland.
 Professor of Military Technology.

 Residence: Täby, Sweden.